-Hair Loss for Women in Buffalo and Syracuse, NY
+Hair Loss for Women in Syracuse, NY

 Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim and Dr. Douglas Halliday of the Natural Face™ Clinics, specialize in hair loss for women residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.

 While many people associate hair loss with men, women are also affected by progressive, hereditary hair loss.
 Up to 40% of women are affected by female pattern hair loss over their lifetime.
 Unlike the pattern of hair loss seen in men, female pattern hair loss tends to be more diffuse with gradual thinning of the hair at the front and the top of the scalp.
 Typically women tend to preserve the frontal hairline.

 Diffuse central hair loss is noted.
 The markings show the anterior hairline and the lateral borders.

 The mechanism for androgenetic hair loss in women is far more complex than in men.
 Dihydrotestosterone (DHT) remains to be the main cause for miniaturization (thinning) and subsequent loss of hair in women.
 However, unlike in men where testosterone converted to DHT by an enzyme called 5-alpha reductase, women have another enzyme called aromatase which converts testosterone to estradiol products.
 Essentially aromatase is competing and taking away testoterone from become DHT which explains why female pattern hair loss seldom involve the frontal hairline where more aromatase is present.
 The fact that women have less 5-alpha reductase to synthesize DHT and have aromatase to shunt testosterone to estradiol are also the reasons why female pattern hair loss tends to be more diffuse.

 Other causes of hair loss: Systemic medical conditions